spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore.md

 ## What is a Backup Location?

 A backup location is an object storage, such as an AWS Simple Storage Service (S3) bucket, where you store and retrieve the backup files.
 Before you create a backup, the initial step is configuring a backup location.
 You can configure a backup location in a public cloud or a data center environment and add it in Palette.
-Palette supports the following object storage solutions as a backup location.
+Palette supports the following object storage solutions as backup locations.

 <br />